My Account

 Pair these with Scandi-inspired and mid-century modern pieces for an up-to-date take on a retro 70s home style/.

-Our Take On the Modern 70s Home Trend
+Furniturebox Take On the Modern 70s Home Trend

 Let's take a look at four distinct looks, all incorporating modern 70s elements that are still full of forward-thinking style.
 In the true spirit of the 70s, you don't need to spend a fortune to get a great-looking home!

-'Denim And Leather' Industrial Modern 70s Home Decor
+'Denim And Leather' Industrial Modern 70s Home Decor Ideas

 This look is led by soft denim, leather and pops of darker colours.

-'Bright Boho Scandi' Modern 70s Home Decor
+'Bright Boho Scandi' Modern 70s Home Decor Inspiration

 This look is inspired by soft, gentle warm tones, wood, touches of gold to catch the light and a few pops of rich bold colours and faux fur.

-'Monochrome & Structure' Modern 70s Home Decor
+'Monochrome & Structure' Modern 70s Home Decor Ideas

 This look is all about structure, featuring a lot of monochrome blacks and whites with pops of burgundies and burnt oranges.
 Strong lines and a few flowing fabrics soften the look.